FAIRmat-NFDI/nomad-docs/docs/tutorial/overview.md

 # Tutorials

 Tutorials provide guided, learning-oriented paths.
-Use them when you want to understand a workflow end to end.
-See {{ nav_link("howto/overview.md", breadcrumb=True) }} if you are trying to complete a known, isolated task.
+Follow them to learn NOMAD and understand new concepts by working through practical examples.
+See {{ nav_link("howto/overview.md", breadcrumb=True) }} if you already know your goal and need instructions to accomplish it.

 ## Before you begin